MDW-94/qwasar_bootcamp_C_arc1/my_printf/README.md

 '2' would be the 10th place (10^1)
 '3' would be the 1st place (10^0)

 After this extraction, adding the '0' to this number converts the result to a character (instead of its original integer type).
+Adding a digit to '0' results in the ASCII value for the corresponding character.

+After this the converted, singular character is added to the small copy buffer created in the my_printf function.
+This has now been populated with one of the values from the variable arguments list.

+Finally, the abs_number is divided and reinstantiated by a value of 10.
+This removes the 0.n digit which will have been created from the modulo operator.
+As the loop iterates again the abs_number will no longer have the last digit and we be professed again until no digits remain:

+Example:
+1st iteration : 123, 3 is extracted, copied and removed. abs_number becomes 12

+2nd iteration : 12, 2 is extracted, copied and removed. abs_number becomes 1

+etc.

 Handle a negative number: